 in a simplified way (“no production of waste”, and “no need to have waste processing sites, whatever their nature”, which doesn’t show the need to manage reusable materials and reprocess recyclable and compostable waste), or

 including technologies and processes (e.g. incineration, pyrolysis or other types of thermal treatments) that do not belong in the ZW path.
 They destroy resources and require a long-term fixed amount of materials to burn (in other words – more waste is constantly needed) and this is in contradiction with the principle of improving recycling rates and minimising residual waste.

-Actually, ZW has been defined at the international level, and a growing number of municipalities and communities have formally adopted it as the guiding strategy for the management of waste.
+Actually, ZW has been formally adopted as a guiding waste management strategy by a growing number of municipalities and communities all over the world.
 Typically, ZW schemes include the following key points (sometimes in different order and combination):